Inside the Systems

 Open any social media app, streaming service, or online store, and you'll encounter content specifically chosen for you.
 Your feed isn't random — it's curated by recommendation algorithms that predict what you'll engage with.
 These systems shape what billions of people see, read, watch, and buy.
+This overview is informed by publicly available technical research, platform engineering blogs, and peer-reviewed studies on algorithmic curation and its effects.

 Recommendations can feel uncannily accurate, or frustratingly off-base.
 They surface content you love and content that makes you angry.
 Understanding how these systems work helps explain both their power and their limitations.